-For some people, a guaranteed death benefit is the most important aspect of their policy.
-It means peace of mind for them—and their loved ones.
-For others, having the ability to adjust their policy, including premiums, is more important, even if it means the death benefit could fluctuate.
+For many people, a guaranteed death benefit is the most important aspect of their policy.* It means peace of mind for them—and their loved ones.
+For others, having the flexibility to adjust their policy, including premiums, is more important, even if it means the death benefit could fluctuate.

-If you're looking for budget-friendly, long-term protection with the ability to accumulate some cash value over time, our Universal Life may be for you.
-Some of our clients prefer this product because it allows them to customize the protection (including insurance amount, length of coverage, and premiums) to best meet their needs while also managing their costs.
+If you're looking for long-term protection and the ability to accumulate some cash value over time, New York Life Universal Life may be for you.
+Some of our clients prefer this product because it allows them to customize the protection (including the insurance amount, the length of coverage, and the premiums) to best meet their needs and manage their costs.

-If you're like our clients who value a guaranteed death benefit, but don’t need to accumulate cash value, then Custom Universal Life Guarantee (Custom Guarantee) might work for you.
-You pay a set premium to maintain the coverage you need for as long as you choose.
+If you value a guaranteed death benefit but don’t need to accumulate cash value, New York Life Custom Universal Life Guarantee might work for you.
+You pay a set premium to maintain the coverage you need for as long as you choose.**

 It's always useful to learn a little more.
 Take a look at these helpful links.

 1The policy will terminate if at any time the cash surrender value is insufficient to pay the monthly deductions.
-This can happen due to insufficient premium payments, if loans or withdrawals are made, or if current interest rates or charges fluctuate.
+This can happen because of insufficient premium payments, because of loans or withdrawals, or because current interest rates or charges fluctuate.

-In most jurisdictions, the New York Life Universal Life form number is ICC19-319-51P, New York Life Protection Up to Age 90 form number is ICC19-319-51P, and New York Life Custom Universal Life Guarantee form number is ICC18-318-54P.
+In most jurisdictions, the New York Life Universal Life form number is ICC19-319-51P and the New York Life Custom Universal Life Guarantee form number is ICC18-318-54P.
 State variations may apply.
 The Money Back Option Rider form number is ICC18-318-292R.
 State variations may apply.
-The Chronic care Rider form number is ICC18-318-291R.
+The Chronic Care Rider form number is ICC18-318-291R.
 State variations may apply.